apache/beam/learning/prompts/documentation-lookup/08_basic_windowing.md

 You also need to specify a [triggering strategy](https://beam.apache.org/documentation/programming-guide/#triggers) to determine when to emit the results of your pipeline’s windowed computations.

-You can adjust the windowing strategy to allow for [late data](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data), or data that arrives after the watermark has passed the end of the window.
-You can also specify how to handle late data, such as discarding it or adding it to the next window.
+You can adjust the windowing strategy to allow for [late data](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data) or data that arrives after the watermark has passed the end of the window.
+You can also specify how to handle late data, such as discarding or adding it to the next window.